live-codes/livecodes/docs/docs/why.md

 For a full list check the [Languages](./languages/index.md) section.

 This provides a wide variety of options.
-Generally, if you are a developer, there is a big chance you will find something interesting to do with LiveCodes.
+Generally, if you are a developer (or want to be one), there is a big chance you will find something interesting to do with LiveCodes.

 ### Client-Side!